ealeixoc-99/engineering-toxicity-monitor/README.md

 - We will have to create branches for each feature and branches for each version.
 - Use the CD version control branching system : master, develop, feature-..., release-...
 - Technos used :
-  - .
-  - .
+  - Front : React
+  - Back : Python and Flask

 ## The Web Application
 - It contains a form input and a submit button
 - The User can write an english sentence into the form input and when he click on the submit button, the sentence will be send to the Back which will inspect it with a model to determine if the sentence contains Toxicity or not.
-Then, the back will return statistics of the sentence to the Web Application which gonna print the statistics.
+Then, the back will return statistics of the sentence to the Web Application which gonna print the statistics into a table.

 ## The Back-end
 - Receive front-end informations to analyze a sentence with the model
 - Send statistics given by the model to the Front-end

 ## The Model
 This [model](https://huggingface.co/unitary/toxic-bert) analyze a sentence to determine the toxicity which it contains.
+It return different types of category to get statistics on the sentence.

 ## Tests
 We need to try each part of our application and each features, so they're differents type of tests :